csc-training/geocomputing_course/materials/parallel_r.md

 :::

 ## future library
-When using future, two main decisions have to be made for running code in parallel, which we will answer next.
+When using future, two main decisions have to be made for running code in parallel, which we will answer next:

 * How to run the parallel code?
 * How to make the code parallel?